 The school promotes a consistent approach in written calculations and is keen to ensure that home learning supports the methods developed at school.
 We encourage practical experience of telling the time, handling money and using measures in home learning.
 Above all, a parent’s positive approach to mathematics makes the most impact on a child’s learning.

-This subject is co-ordinated by Philippa Brazell and Sarah Frankel.
+This subject is co-ordinated by John Sutton and Sophie Corah.